Bookish Diversions: Type-Oh, Dangit!

 Of course, that last one may be more accurate than it first appears.

-Simon starts with a quote from Joyce’s Ulysses, ironic given the book’s many errors: “A man of genius makes no mistakes.
+Simon’s essay begins with a quote from Joyce’s Ulysses, ironic given the book’s many errors: “A man of genius makes no mistakes.
 His errors are volitional and are the portals to discovery.”
 Humorously enough, that very line has been misprinted and misquoted over the years.

-Famed political pundit Robert Novak agreed to write the foreword at the last minute—and I mean at the bleeding, pulsing, final moments.
-We added Novak’s name to the cover and held space in the book to drop in the text, asking the printer to hold until we had it.
-A Novak foreword was certain to boost sales.
-But time was tight.
 We’d already blown up the regular schedule, and now we were testing the patience of the printer.
 Just as they called to inform us they were bumping our place in line, the foreword hit my inbox.
 Hang on!
-I gave it a quick edit and handed it to a colleague who proofed it.
+I gave it a quick once-over and handed it to a colleague who proofed it.
 We then sent it to the typographer who set the pages and sent them to the printer.
 Amazingly, we slipped it in just in time.

 ¶ Readers give books a life of their own.
 As seen briefly above, James Joyce’s Ulysses had a strange and troubled publishing history, including being banned in multiple locales—the U.S. among them—for obscenity.
 When writing Bennett Cerf at Random House for help in releasing an authorized version in the American market, Joyce mentioned that Ulysses had taken on a life of its own.
-“They have given my book in print a life of its own,” he said, adding the Latin phrase, “Habent sua fata libelli”—“Books have their own destinies.”

 The line goes back to the late third century and was first used in full by grammarian Terentianus Maurus in his book De Litteris, De Syllabis, De Metris: